Can the U.S. Bring its Supply Chain Back Home?

 In Moser’s view, a significant new wave of jobs will come back to the U.S. in one of two ways.
 The first is “the smart way—getting ahead of the manufacturing curve in all the ways that people like Furstoss envision.
 The second is “the painful way—we continue letting events take care of themselves, while suffering more and more each year from growing trade deficits.
 If the latter scenario unfolds, Moser fears we will trade places with China and become the world’s new grunt country.
 “And the Chinese will send their dirty laundry here to be done by Americans.”

 The more likely possibility, of course, is some muddled combination of the two: a little advanced planning, a lot of laissez-faire.
-Now, however, the U.S., and the world as a whole, faces daunting challenges for industry on many increasingly desperate fronts—our aging infrastructure, our growing renewable energy needs, and the rapidly worsening consequences of climate change, just for starters.
+Now, however, the U.S., and the world as a whole, face daunting challenges for industry on many increasingly desperate fronts—our aging infrastructure, our growing renewable energy needs, and the rapidly worsening consequences of climate change, just for starters.
 Once the depth and scale of these problems eventually sink in, maybe our political and industrial leaders will finally begin to pursue the “smart way” to bring jobs back to our shores.